 |TA Office Hours:||TBA|

 The Internet has become an integral part of modern society.
 We are constantly connected by smart, mobile devices backed by large-scale, cloud-based infrastructure.
 Thus, it has become critically important for computer scientists to be familiar with the fundamentals of computer networking, and the design principals behind distributed systems that leverage the network.
 This course will focus on the architecture, algorithms, and protocols of the Internet, as well as key design principals of distributed systems.
 Topics include local area networking, routing, congestion control, the domain name system, network security, and applications such as distributed key-value stores, peer-to-peer and content distribution networks, and crypto-currencies.
 This course will be systems oriented, and students will work on hands-on projects to learn how to build and understand Internet applications.

-The official prerequisites for this course are CS 3600 or CS 3650.
-This course is systems oriented, so I expect you to understand the basics of computer architecture and operating systems, and to have experience implementing non-trivial systems-type projects.
+The official prerequisites for this course is CS 2510.
+That said, this course is systems oriented, so we expect you to understand the basics of computer architecture and operating systems, and to have experience implementing non-trivial systems-type projects.
 Basic knowledge of the Unix command line is essential.
 You should know how to write code using emacs/vim, write a makefile, compile code using makefiles, check for running processes, kill runaway processes, and create compressed archives.
 Experience with a debugger is recommended.

 The class forum is on Piazza.
 Why Piazza?
-Because they have a nice web interface, as well as iPhone and Android apps.
-Piazza is the best place to ask questions about projects, programming, debugging issues, exams, etc. To keep things organized, please tag all posts with the appropriate hashtags, e.g. #lecture1, #project3, etc. I will also use Piazza to broadcast announcements to the class.
-Bottom line: unless you have a private problem, post to Piazza before writing me/the TA an email.
+Because they have a nice web interface as well as iPhone and Android apps.
+Piazza is the best place to ask questions about projects, programming, debugging issues, etc. To keep things organized, please tag all posts with the appropriate hashtags, e.g. #lecture1, #project3, etc. We will also use Piazza to broadcast announcements to the class.
+Bottom line: unless you have a private problem, post to Piazza before writing an email to the TAs or instructors.